 The Interim Loan requires that the Company maintain certain escrowed cash balances and certain financial covenants, and imposes limits on transactions with affiliates and indebtedness.
 The Company utilized \$83,161 of the proceeds from the Interim Loan to prepay the remaining contract payments required by the secured forward exchange contract.
 As a result of the prepayment, the Company will not be required to make any further contract payments during the seven-year term of the secured forward exchange contract.
-Additionally, as a result of the prepayment, the Company was released from the covenants of the secured forward exchange contract payments and lines.
+Additionally, as a result of the prepayment, the Company was released from the covenants of the secured forward exchange contract which related to sales of assets, additional indebtedness and liens.